 Crimson is Mr Fripp's creation, charge and constant companion.
 On past tours he preferred to stay out of the spotlight, sitting at the back of the stage - but these days he can be found in the spotlight.
 When I saw the band in Cardiff in 2015 I reckoned he was enjoying the experience, too.

 You can read the great man's diary at the Discipline site.
 The site is worth exploring, for it embodies much of the deeply personal philosophy that permeates all Mr. Fripp's work.

 You may or may not consider it significant that the anonymous looking CD on the front cover of the hardback edition of William Gibson's novel Pattern Recognition is actually one of Mr Fripp's albums...

 Tony has played bass or Stick for just about anyone you can think of.
 King Crimson, Peter Gabriel, Joan Armatrading, David Bowie, Paula Cole, Rosie Vela, Pink Floyd, Anderson, Bruford, Wakeman and Howe, John Lennon, The Roches, Steve Stevens...
 And he drives a mean Harley, too.

-As I write this, Tony is touring Europe with the band Stick Men, which also features Markus Reuter and Pat Mastelotto.
+As I write this, Tony has just finished touring Europe with the band Stick Men, which also features Markus Reuter and Pat Mastelotto.
 They're a great band and well worth seeing if you get a choice!

 Trey Gunn has played with a number of Robert Fripp's projects over the years.
 I loved the stick playing on the Fripp/David Sylvian album "Damage" as well as the Robert Fripp String Quintet album "The Bridge Between."